The Purpose of Dialogue Tags

 But instead of using the adverb, I could show that through an action.

-Revised: “Yes, because I thought it was water,” he shrugged.
+Revised: “Yes, because I thought it was water,” he said while shrugging.

 Shrugging shows his nonchalant attitude.